dmgom/Tutorial-Arducam-USB-2.0-in-Micro-manager-configuration-Windows-/README.md

 ## Camera Set up
 1. Connect the Arducam in the computer.
 You have several options to control the camara, in this tutorial AMCap will be used, the idea is to disable automatic options and prevent bugs when Micro-Manager is being used.
-Also, it is highly recommended to visit Arducam page to understand the camera options: https://docs.arducam.com/UVC-Camera/Appilcation-Note/Software-Instruction/UVC-Software-Instructions/
+Also, it is highly recommended to visit Arducam page to understand the camera options, as well as to see the datasheet: https://docs.arducam.com/UVC-Camera/Appilcation-Note/Software-Instruction/UVC-Software-Instructions/

 <img width="950" height="328" alt="image" src="https://github.com/user-attachments/assets/f27fb253-0d86-4d58-b423-397775d83a17" />

-3. You can download AMCap in this link: https://www.arducam.com/downloads/app/AMCap.exe, and open the .exe file
+3. You can download AMCap in this link: https://www.arducam.com/downloads/app/AMCap.exe.
+Once it is downloaded open the .exe file.
 4.
 5.
 ## Micro-Manager installation